Thursday, March 1, 2018

 Participants in both groups, as well as in a group that was assigned to do vigorous weight training, showed improvements in physical fitness and blood sugar regulation to a degree not seen in a group assigned to not exercise.
 Still, pushing hard paid off for the seniors as long as they had an opportunity to pull back periodically.
 The researchers even described it as reversing the effects of aging.

-Interval training also makes the activity more engaging.
+With mental exercise, interval training makes an activity more engaging.
 Interruptions increase enjoyment.
 It’s an example of what psychologists call habituation.
 Massage therapists report that the client generally likes the massage better when they’re rubbed for a while, pounded for a while, kneaded for a while, and then rubbed again than if there’s no change.
 Inserting a commercial break in a nature documentary stimulates willingness to donate.

 Younger adults are more susceptible to habituation than older adults.
-But the relative advantages of high-intensity interval training are more compelling for older than for younger participants.
+The relative advantages of high-intensity interval training are more compelling for older than for younger participants.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology